Top Ten Halloween Movies

 10. Scream (1996)

-An excellent job casting this film, (Drew Barrymore, Neve Campbell, Liev Schreiber, Rose McGowan, Matthew Lilliard, David Arquette, Courtney Cox, Jaime Kennedy) made the horror scene relevant and hip again amongst the younger crowd.
+An excellent job casting this film, (Drew Barrymore, Neve Campbell, Liev Schreiber, Rose McGowan, Matthew Lilliard, David Arquette, Courtney Cox, Jaime Kennedy) made the horror scene relevant and hip again among the younger crowd.

 It would sometimes travel the the expected route, but would also veer off into to something completely unexpected.
 That is what makes Scream such an enjoyable ride.